reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

 There's a few things happening here:

-* We create a WebClient instance
+* We create a `WebClient` instance
-* We define a request using the WebClient instance, specifying the request method (GET) and URI
+* We define a request using the `WebClient` instance, specifying the request method (GET) and URI
-* We finish configuring the request, and obtain a ResponseSpec
+* We finish configuring the request, and obtain a `ResponseSpec`

-This is everything required to send a request, but it's important to note that no request has actually been sent at this point!
-As a reactive API, the request is not actually sent until something attempts to read or wait for the response.
+This is everything required to send a request, but it's important to note that no request has actually been sent at this point! **As a reactive API, the request is not actually sent until something attempts to read or wait for the response.**

 How do we do that?

-## How to handle an HTTP response with WebClient
+## How to Handle an HTTP Response with `WebClient`

-Once you've made a request, you usually want to read the contents of the response.
+Once we've made a request, we usually want to read the contents of the response.

-In the above example, we called `.retrieve()` to get a ResponseSpec for a request.
+In the above example, we called `.retrieve()` to get a `ResponseSpec` for a request.
 This is an asynchronous operation, which doesn't block or wait for the request itself, which means that on the following line the request is still pending, and so we can't yet access any of the response details.

-Before you can get a value out of this asynchronous operation, you need to understand the [Flux](https://projectreactor.io/docs/core/release/reference/#flux) and [Mono](https://projectreactor.io/docs/core/release/reference/#mono) types from Reactor.
+Before we can get a value out of this asynchronous operation, you need to understand the [Flux](https://projectreactor.io/docs/core/release/reference/#flux) and [Mono](https://projectreactor.io/docs/core/release/reference/#mono) types from Reactor.

 ### Flux

-A Flux represents a stream of elements.
-It's a sequence that will asynchronously emit any number (0 or more) of items in future, before completing (either successfully or with an error).
+A `Flux` represents a stream of elements.
+It's a sequence that will asynchronously emit any number of items (0 or more) in the future, before completing (either successfully or with an error).

-In reactive programming, this is your bread-and-butter.
-A Flux is a stream that you can transform (giving you a new stream of transformed events), buffer into a List, reduce down to a single value, concatenate and merge with other Fluxes, or block on to wait for a value.
+In reactive programming, this is our bread-and-butter.
+A `Flux` is a stream that we can transform (giving us a new stream of transformed events), buffer into a List, reduce down to a single value, concatenate and merge with other Fluxes, or block on to wait for a value.

 ### Mono

-A Mono is a specific but very common type of Flux: a Flux that will asynchronously emit either 0 or 1 results before it completes.
+A Mono is a specific but very common type of `Flux`: a `Flux` that will asynchronously emit either 0 or 1 results before it completes.

-In practice, it's similar to Java's own [CompletableFuture](): it represents a single future value.
+In practice, it's similar to Java's own `CompletableFuture`: it represents a single future value.

 If you'd like more background on these, take a look at [Spring's own docs](https://spring.io/blog/2016/04/19/understanding-reactive-types) which explain the Reactive types and their relationship to traditional Java types in more detail.

-### Reading the body
+### Reading the Body

-To read the response body, we need to get a Mono (i.e: an async future value) for the contents of the response.
+To read the response body, we need to get a `Mono` (i.e: an async future value) for the contents of the response.
 We then need to unwrap that somehow, to trigger the request and get the response body content itself, once it's available.

 There are a few different ways to unwrap an asynchronous value.
 To start with, we'll use the simplest traditional option, by blocking to wait for the data to arrive: